 Taxes for Holders of Italy’s Digital Nomad Visa

-For the first five years, a favorable tax regime is also in place for hired workers or the self-employed who have not previously lived in Italy.
-However, the exact figures are not yet specified.
-Therefore, it is best to rely on standard Italian tax rates:
+For the first five years, there is a preferential tax regime for employees or self-employed who have not previously lived in Italy.
+But the order of the numbers has not yet been clarified.
+The Italian government is discussing a possible simplified tax regime for digital nomads.

 - Incomes up to €28,000 are taxed at 23%.